-Note: If your site contains COPAN native MAID shelves, you will create their OpenVault components later in "Create the OpenVault Components on the Passive Node (COPAN MAID Only)" on page 125.
+Note: If your site contains COPAN native MAID shelves, you will create their OpenVault components later in "Create the OpenVault Components on the Passive Node" on page 84.
 Therefore, you can skip this step if your site contains only COPAN native MAID shelves (and no physical tape library or COPAN VTL).

-- a.
-Configure drives by selecting the following:
+a.
+Configure drives by selecting:

+'''
-- 2 Manage DCPs for locally attached Drives

-- 1 Create a new SCSI DCP
+2 - Manage DCPs for locally attached Drives...1 - Create a new SCSI DCP

+'''